 - (a) Payment and Schedule of Fees.
 No act shall be performed by the Clerk for which a fee is required except on payment thereof. - (b) Fee Deposit.
-Where services are required to be performed by the Clerk for which fees cannot be definitely fixed in advance, the Clerk may require a fee deposit in such amount as in his or her opinion will be necessary to cover the anticipated expense.
+Where services are required to be performed by the Clerk for which fees cannot be definitely fixed in advance, the Clerk may require a fee deposit in such amount as is deemed will be necessary to cover the anticipated expense.